-This is by far one of the most important folklore festivals in Argentina.
+The Serenade to Cafayate is one of the most important folklore festivals in Argentina.
 Enjoy regional foods, music, art and merriment.
-This year the festival will take place from the 18th, 19th, and 20th of February, ringing in the end of summer and the start of fall.
+The festival usually takes place the third week in February, ringing in the end of summer and the start of fall.

 • La Fiesta de la Virgen is held every year on the 7th of October.
 On October 10th is the Día de la Tradición another day celebrated with folkloric music and dancing.

 Enjoy music, dancing, food and, of course, great wine!
 The Torrontés Wine Festival is held every November when the wines reach their maturation.
 This is the lower-key version of Mendoza‘s Vendimia Wine Festival which takes place at the same time of year.